-- The primary school teachers and/or primary school SENCO - The Barlby teachers - Parents and carers raise concerns - The students themselves talk to a member of staff - Other professionals who may be working with our students in another capacity
+- The primary school teachers and/or primary school SENCO

+- The Barlby teachers

+- Parents and carers

+- The students themselves

+- Other professionals who may be working with our students in another capacity

 In Year 7 students undertake a variety of assessments including reading, spelling and numeracy, as well as Cognitive Ability tests.
-These assessments give us a great deal of information and help us to identify learning gaps with an individual's attainment.
+These assessments give us a great deal of information and help us to identify an individual's attainment.
 Any discrepancies in scores are referred to the Learning support department who will then undertake a variety of different assessments.
-Assessments identify a variety of interventions suitable to each child which is then supported by staff both across the school and in the Learning support department
+Assessments identify a variety of interventions suitable to each child which is then supported by staff both across the school and in the Learning support department.